volvydeutsch1/Course-Website-backend/readme.md

 # Backend API documentation

 ## End Points
- The API will only work if logged in correctly using token header (besides for initial class methods)
+ This API will initially load the home page including ALL Announcements.
+ It will then require register/login for any Teacher/Student to access further features that will be validated using token header.

  **Initial:**